ComputationalRadiationPhysics/QonGPU/README.md

 # QonGPU

-Program from my Bachelorthesis.
+Program from my bachelorthesis.
 Its main purpose is to simulate a time resolved 1D ionization with some python tools to analyze the data.

 ## Method
-For any given arbitrary potential
+The solver algorithms are described in my bachelorthesis, which I will link this project to as soon as I have the time to upload a complete corrected version of it.

-##Dependencies
+## Dependencies
 1. CMake >= 3.0
 2. Boost >= 1.5.6
 3. GCC >= 4.9.2